 Paper birch trees (Betula papyriferia), also called canoe birches, are native to moist stream banks and lakesides in Northeastern United States and Canada.
 They have a single trunk, but nurseries like to grow them in clumps of three and call them “clumping birches.”

-The lowest branches are just a few feet off the ground, and in fall the foliage
+The lowest branches are just a few feet (91 cm.) off the ground, and in fall the foliage turns a blazing shade of yellow.
+Growing paper birch trees means you’ll always have something interesting to look at in the landscape.

 Paper Birch Tree Facts

-Paper birch trees grow as much as 60 feet tall and 35 feet wide, adding as much as 2 feet per year in USDA plant hardiness zones 2 to 6 or 7 where winters are cold.
+Paper birch trees grow as much as 60 feet (18 m.) tall and 35 feet (11 m.) wide, adding as much as 2 feet (61 cm.) per year in USDA plant hardiness zones 2 to 6 or 7 where winters are cold.

 The tree’s most striking feature is its peeling white bark, which is highlighted with streaks of pink and black.
 In spring, it produces hanging clusters of catkins that are very attractive when in bloom.
 Most specimens have bright-colored fall foliage.